TOMToolkit/tom_base/docs/introduction/updating.rst

   would bypass the new login (and two-factor authentication). ``manage.py check`` reports this as::

       (tom_common.W003) LOGIN_URL (/accounts/login/) is served by django.contrib.auth.views.LoginView,
-      not by django-allauth and logging in there bypasses the MFA challenge.
+      not by django-allauth and logging in there bypasses the two-factor authentication challenge.

 - **Copied tom_common templates**.
 If your TOM has its own copy of one of these templates, integrate your customizations with a copy from the new tom_base version: